Elazrod56/Elazrod56/README.md

 Visual Studio Code

 <h3>OS</h3>
-Windows 10 with WSL2 Terminal (Ubuntu)
+Windows 10 with WSL2 (Ubuntu)

 Linux VMs (Kali - Pop OS)

-I know Linux and the Bash/Zsh shell
+I know Linux and the Bash shell

 <h3>How do I learn ?</h3>
 In school, I attend 4 hours of advanced IT class per week, but it is not enough for me...